 When you realise that the career you are in is going nowhere, you can either give up and leave it to the fate or take charge and make efforts transition into more demanded roles.
 Brahadeeswaran chose the latter when he realised that his career as a Software Quality Engineer was going to be obsolete in the coming years.
-This is when he joined Great Learning’s PG program in Business Analytics and Business Intelligence to transition into Analytics job roles.
+This is when he joined Great Learning’s PG program in Data Science and Business Analytics to transition into Analytics job roles.

 What is your professional background?